Real Estate Commission Rates and the Truth

 Real estate commissions in the GTA are generally set as a percentage of the sale price of the property.
-There is no fixed commission rate or set rate and it is not legal to fix the rate, but it appears that commissions are in the range of 3.0% to 3.5% and up to about 5% or higher, and this is the most common amount with this total commission split 50/50 between the listing and selling broker.
-Of course these amounts vary widely.
+There is no fixed commission rate or set rate and it is not legal to fix the rate, but it appears that the total commission rates charged are typically in the range of 3.0% to 3.5% and up to about 5% or higher – this is the most common amount.
+Typically this total commission is divided 50/50 between the listing and selling broker but you must take into account the fact that the selling broker typically receives 2 to 2.5% and the balance is paid to the listing brokerage (more on this below).
+Of course these amounts vary widely and there are many exceptions to “the norm”.
 As with any commission based businesses, the level of service you receive can or may vary depending upon the commission rate, so you must do your research before choosing your listing brokerage.

-The facts are this: There are two sides to the real estate commission, the portion that the listing agent charges you (the listing agent is the one who puts the sign on your property) and the portion paid to the selling agent (the selling agent is the one who brings the offer on your home and represents the buyer).
+The facts are this: There are two sides to the real estate commission, the portion that the listing agent charges you (the listing agent is the one who puts the sign on your property and represents your interests) and the portion paid to the selling agent (the selling agent is the one who brings the offer on your home and represents the buyer).

-In our trading area, you will often see on most mls listings that 2.5% that is 'normally' paid to the selling agent.
+In our trading area, you will often see on most MLS listings that 2.0% to 2.5% is ‘normally’ paid to the selling agent.
 This amount is not fixed and can vary from 0% and up.
+Sometimes the amount paid to the selling agent is greater than 2.5% and this is often seen as an incentive for that selling agent to show and sell that particular property and receive a slightly higher commission than they would otherwise receive by selling a property that offers 2.5% or lower.
 There is also the listing agent commission of 2.5% (which can vary greatly) that can be paid to the listing brokerage, which would make your total commission payable, as the seller, of 5%.
-This is the bottom line truth in some of our real estate transactions in our trading area.
+This is the bottom line truth regarding commission rates in some of our residential real estate transactions in our trading area.

-I say normally or some transactions, because these figures can and do vary widely.
-There is flexibility in the 2.5% figure and I am referring to my immediate trading area, other areas of the GTA may be different.
+I say “normally” or “some transactions”, because these figures can and do vary widely.
+There is flexibility in the 2.5% figure and I am referring to my immediate trading area and my experiences – other areas of the GTA may be different.
 The commission rate is never carved in stone and is always negotiable.

 There are some companies in the Mississauga and GTA trading area that do offer full service at a discounted commission rate and they are full service real estate companies that offer you an alternative choice of brokerage in our marketplace, but there are others that do not, so be careful and do your research when choosing your brokerage.

-My personal philosophy in real estate and for life in general is this:
+My personal philosophy in real estate and for any transaction in general is this:

 “The long-term pain of receiving poor service and selling your home for a lower price than it should have originally sold for, will last much longer than the short-term gain of a small savings in the commission rate.”
 Think about it.